-Port Based Objects (PBO) [13] combines object oriented design, with port automaton theory.
-PBO was developed as a part of the Chimera RTOS project [18], at the Advanced Manipulators Laboratory at Carnegie Mellon University.
-Together with Chimera, PBO forms a framework aimed for development of sensor-based control systems, with specialisation in reconfigurable robotics applications.
+Port Based Objects (PBO) [18] combines object oriented design, with port automaton theory.
+PBO was developed as a part of the Chimera Operating System (Chimera OS) project [6], at the Advanced Manipulators Laboratory at Carnegie Mellon University.5 Together with Chimera, PBO forms a framework aimed for development of sensorbased control systems, with specialisation in reconfigurable robotics applications.
 One important goal of the work was to hide real-time programming and analysis details.
 Another explicit design goal for a system based on PBO was to minimise communication and synchronisation, thus facilitating reuse.

 PBO implements analysis for timeliness and facilitates behavioural models to ensure predictable communication and behaviour.
 However, there are few additional analysis properties in the model.
 The communication and computation model is based on the pipes-and-filters model, to support distribution in multiprocessor systems the connections are implemented as global variables.
 Easy testing and debugging is not explicitly addressed.
 However, the technology relies on source code components and therefore testing on a source code level is achievable.
-The PBOs are modular and loosely coupled to each other, and that admits easy unit testing.
-A PBO is however tightly coupled to the Chimera operating system and system calls are widely used.
-A PBO is an independent concurrent process, i.e. an active object.
+The PBOs are modular and loosely coupled to each other, which admits easy unit testing.
+A single PBO-component is tightly coupled to the Chimera OS, and is an independent concurrent process.

-Since PBO is coupled to the Chimera OS, it can not be easily introduced in any legacy system.
-The Chimera operating system is a large and dynamically configurable operating system, and since the objects in PBO are active and run as tasks and support dynamic binding etc. hence it can not be considered resource constrained.
+Since the components are coupled to the Chimera OS, it can not be easily introduced in any legacy system.
+The Chimera OS is a large and dynamically configurable operating system supporting dynamic binding, it is not resource constrained.

 PBO is a simple and intuitive model that is highly understandable, both at system level and within the components themselves.
-The low coupling between the objects makes it easy to modify or replace a single component.
-However, there is no explicit way of modelling objects; also no modelling language is suggested to be suitable or compatible.
-Although, PBO use port-automaton theory that provides an algebraic model of the system that is suitable for control systems.
+The low coupling between the components makes it easy to modify or replace a single object.
 PBO is built with active and independent objects that are connected with the pipes-and-filters model.
-Due to the low coupling between objects through simple communication and synchronisation the objects can be considered to be highly reusable.
+Due to the low coupling between components through simple communication and synchronisation the objects can be considered to be highly reusable.
 The maintainability is also affected in a good way due to the loose coupling between the components; it is easy to modify or replace a single component.